Shopify/interledger-payment-app-example/README.md

   ./bin/start_emulator
   ```

-4. Open up Chrome Canary and visit the channel URL (remember, it has to support SSL)
+4. Open up Chrome Canary and visit the online store URL (remember, it has to support SSL)

 5. Click on **Buy**